Research Shows Cognitive Behavioral Therapy May Help with Physical Illnesses

 Pregnant women experience many unpleasant symptoms throughout pregnancy, including insomnia.
 The lack of sleep can cause other issues, such as fatigue.
 However, doctors can be hesitant to prescribe sleep medications to some pregnant women, due to the increased risks.

 Even when a doctor believes a pregnant woman can safely take sleep aids, she may be hesitant to do so.
 As such, pregnant women with insomnia need an alternative solution.
 One recent study found that CBT can not only be an effective alternative for these patients, but it may be more effective than traditional insomnia treatments.

 While more research needs to be done on many of these topics, there’s no denying that CBT can be a powerful tool.
-Contact Florida Behavioral Health today to find a CBT provider near you.
+Contact LifeStance Health today to find a CBT provider near you.